Become-A-DevOps-PM/become-a-devops-pm.github.io/content/compute/1. What Is A Server/What Is A Server - Article.md

 <!-- # What is a Server? -->

-In IT, **servers** are essential, providing the **computing power** behind applications, websites, and databases.
+In IT, **servers** provide the **computing power** behind applications, websites, and databases.
 This article breaks down the server concept, focusing on its role as a **compute resource**, from physical machines to serverless functions.

 ## The Purpose of a Server